List of Cars characters: Windlifter

-Windlifter (voiced by Wes Studi) is a Sikorsky S-64 Skycrane heavy-lift helicopter who used to work as a lumberjack before Planes 2.
+Windlifter (voiced by Wes Studi) is a Sikorsky S-64 Skycrane tall heavy-lifter helicopter who used to work as a lumberjack like Paul Bunyan before Planes Fire & Rescue.
 He is the second-in-command of the Piston Peak Air Attack team.

 Cabbie

 Cabbie (voiced by Dale Dye) is a Fairchild C-119 Flying Boxcar retired from military service who airdrops the Smokejumpers to fire sites.

 Dynamite

 Dynamite (voiced by Regina King) is the leader of The Smokejumpers, a team of ground vehicles which parachute into fire sites.

 Pinecone

 Pinecone (voiced by Corri English) is a smokejumper equipped with a rake tool to clear brush and debris.

 Avalanche

 Avalanche (voiced by Bryan Callen) is a bulldozer and a smokejumper.

 Blackout

 Blackout (voiced by Danny Pardo) is a smokejumper equipped with a circular saw.

 Drip

 Drip (voiced by Matt L. Jones) is a smokejumper equipped with a skid-steer claw to clear fallen trees and brush.